 - Metabolism: Estrogen regulates appetite, body fat distribution, blood glucose, insulin, and other metabolic functions (Mauvais-Jarvis et al. 20134).

 It is usual for hormone levels to fluctuate throughout life.
-However, if estrogen levels remain consistently low, it can negatively impact the body functions mentioned above.
+However, if estrogen levels remain consistently low, it can negatively impact the abovementioned body functions.

 Estrogen deficiency can have various triggers, ranging from natural changes in the body to diseases.